gabriel-candre/medal-management-system/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Disclaimer
-- This project is object to change at any time.
+- This project is subject to change at any time.

 Feel free to customize the repository URL, license, and any additional instructions as needed.
 If you have further questions or need assistance, please refer to the project's documentation or contact the project maintainers.